BetaHydri/RC4_AD_Check/README.md

 .\RC4_AD_SCAN.ps1 -Debug -GPOScope DomainControllers -ExportResults
 ```

+When using `-TargetForest`, you can:
+- Scan a different forest when your user account is in a different forest
+- Leverage existing forest trust relationships for cross-forest auditing
+- Combine with `-Server` to target specific domain controllers in the target forest
+- Audit multiple forests from a central management forest

 When using `-Server`, you can:
 - Connect to a specific domain controller when having connectivity issues
 - Target testing against particular DCs